JorgenVatle/feathers-factory/README.md

 `create()` method.

 ## Feathers-Factory isn't just for Feathers apps
-As Feathers.js Service API is very lightweight, this package doesn't depend on any Feathers-specific features.
-We just expect a Feathers-service-like signature for creating data.
+This package doesn't depend on any Feathers.js specific features to function.
+We just assume a Feathers-service-like `create()` signature for adding entries to your app's database.

-You can just as easily pass any object with a `create()` method into the Factory class.
+In other words, you can just as easily pass any object with a `create()` method into the Factory class.
 Types are inferred from the method's data parameter.
-So there's no difference in whether you provide an actual Feathers service or something else.
+So there's no difference in whether you provide an actual Feathers service or something else entirely.

 ```ts
 import { database } from './mongo';